-(4) If the withdrawal was in accordance with paragraph (1)(b), the CDR Representative must give effect to the withdrawal as soon as practicable, and in any case within 2 business days after receiving the communication.
+(6) If the consent is withdrawn under paragraph (1)(b), the CDR representative must give effect to the withdrawal as soon as practicable, and in any case within 2 business days after the communication is received in accordance with paragraph (1)(b).

-Note: A failure to do this could make the CDR principal liable for a civil penalty (see rule 1.16A).
+Note: A failure to do this could make the CDR representative principal liable for a civil penalty (see rule 1.16A).

-(5) Withdrawal of a consent does not affect an election under rule 4.20M that the CDR consumer's collected CDR data be deleted once it becomes redundant.
+(7) Withdrawal of a consent does not affect an election under rule 4.20M that the CDR consumer's collected CDR data be deleted once it becomes redundant.